Eisenhuth/xivapi-swift/README.md

 //option 3 - using the schema/version this version of the package was verified against let client = xivapiClient(automaticallyPin: true)
 ```
+> [!TIP]
+> It is _highly recommended_ to specify a version and schema - alternatively use the automatic pin mentioned above to use the schema/version the package was verified against.

 ## commonly used endpoints
 ```swift